List of former United States representatives (P)

 This is a complete list of former United States representatives whose last names begin with the letter P.

-Number of years/terms representative has served
+Number of years and terms the member has served

 The number of years the representative/delegate has served in Congress indicates the number of terms the representative/delegate has.
 Note the representative/delegate can also serve non-consecutive terms if the representative/delegate loses election and wins re-election to the House.